-- Volume and location of material to be deposited. - Methods used to carry out the activity and timing of the activity. - Effects on coastal processes, including effects on the stability of the seabed and nearby shorelines. - Effects on the foreshore and seabed associated with the deposition activity. - Effects on indigenous biodiversity and aquatic ecosystem health. - Effects on tangata whenua and their taonga. - Effects on existing uses and activities undertaken in the area of deposition. - Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer | Maps | Ngā mahere matawhenua) places outstanding or significant:
+- Volume and location of material to be deposited. - Methods used to carry out the activity and timing of the activity. - Effects on coastal processes, including effects on the stability of the seabed and nearby shorelines. - Effects on the foreshore and seabed associated with the deposition activity. - Effects on indigenous biodiversity and aquatic ecosystem health. - Effects on tangata whenua and their taonga. - Effects on existing uses and activities undertaken in the area of deposition.

-62 Appeal to Environment Court by i) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127
+61 Appeal to Environment Court by i) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127 ii) Mangawhai Harbour Restoration Society ENV-2019-AKL-000110

+- 8) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places outstanding or significant:

 - a) Nationally Significant Surf Breaks.

 - b) Regionally Significant Surf Breaks.

 - c) Outstanding Natural Features.

 - d) Areas of Outstanding Natural Character.

-- e) Site or Area of Significance to tāngata whenua.
+- e) Site or Area of Significance to tangata whenua.

 - f) Significant Ecological Area.

 - g) Significant Bird Area.

 - 9) Effects on the characteristics, qualities and values that contribute to any mapped (refer I Maps | Ngā mahere matawhenua) Historic Area or Site.

 - 10) The positive effects of the activity.